eric-barch/betbot/README.md

 x split all findOrCreates into synchronous 'find' and asynchronous'findOrCreate'. these should all exist in 'Set', not in 'AllWhatevers'. x ensure all sets have find and findOrCreate methods
-- confirm json games with document content
+- confirm json games with document content (complete for DK)
 - see if possible to add normal getters and setters to the abstract classes (as opposed to getExchange(), for example).
 If possible, remove getters and setters outright
 - initialize program objects to stored database values if available. program should NOT set db value